 #5: I swear on this, no matter how extensive my current musical elitism:

-I saw ‘NSync in concert when I was 15, and when the lighting went crazy, and the girlish pubescence swelled into a frenzy, and JC Chasez (the specter of my wet dreams) threw a janky towel in my direction, I swear–that I had peaked.
-My heart knew it.
+I saw ‘NSYNC in concert when I was 15, and when the lighting went crazy, when the girlish pubescence swelled into a frenzy, when JC Chasez (the specter of my wet dreams) threw a janky sweat-laden towel in my direction, Iswear this on my tiny African mother: I peaked.
+My heart felt it.
 My body buzzed with approval.

-For a few seconds, I had a lived a fulfilled life.
+For a few seconds, I had a lived a full life.

-And later, if a person is wrong about that feeling, after they’ve witnessed the scope of a messy, unpredictable, human existence, I wouldn’t sweat it.
-Our instinct shouldn’t be to diminish the past in the presence of knowledge or foresight.
+And later, if a person is wrong about that pure feeling, especially after witnessing the scope of a messy, unpredictable human existence, I wouldn’t sweat too much.
+We should first instinct.
+We shouldn’t diminish the past in the presence of knowledge or foresight.

 One should feel so sure about a moment at least once.